Programs and Partnerships

 session that occurs once a month.
 Entrepreneurs and faculty members are

 available to hear and evaluate new business ideas.
 It is a chance to practice

 presenting the idea, meet with successful entrepreneurs, receive actionable

 feedback and show progress toward the idea.
 Pitch Sykes is the perfect primer for any idea pitch or business plan competition.
 To participate, email James Zebrowski.

 Southeast Entrepreneurship Conference (SEEC)

 This program is held each spring and is the largest regional conference of the National Collegiate Entrepreneurs Organization (CEO).
 More than 200 students from more than 12 states, Florida in particular, attend to network and hear two days of outstanding speakers and workshops.
 In conjunction with SEEC Tampa, the center offers the Spartan Idea Pitch Competition where students compete for funding to build their business.
-SEEC has gained national traction through sponsors such as The Collegiate Entrepreneurs Organization, USASBE, Hillsborough County and Agile Thought.
+SEEC has gained national traction through sponsors such as the Collegiate Entrepreneurs Organization, USASBE, Hillsborough County and Agile Thought.
 Learn more at www.SEECTampa.org.
 Watch the video from SEEC Tampa 2014.

 region's economic future.
-The goal of this program is to help build the ecosystem to support the development and launch of new ventures.
+The goal of this program is to help build the entrepreneurial ecosystem to support the development and launch of new ventures.
 Apply now.